 Rhodes' British South Africa Company

 Rhodes also used his wealth to pursue his dream of expanding Britain's empire in Africa.
-His British South Africa Company, which had a police force, was used to colonise Mashonaland, present Zimbabwe.
+His British South Africa Company, which formed a police force (the BSAC Police) and a military engineer unit, (the Pioneer column), was used to colonise Mashonaland, in present day Zimbabwe.
 They had hoped to start a ‘new Rand' from the ancient gold mines of the Shona, but the gold had been worked out of the ground long before.
 The White settlers who accompanied the British South Africa Company to Mashonaland became farmers.

 Rhodes died on 26 March 1902.
-It was reported that in 1874, Rhodes caught a severe chill while rowing, and developed a serious inflammation of the lungs that he was pronounced unable to live more than a few months even in South Africa.
+It was reported that in 1874, Rhodes caught a severe chill while rowing, and developed a serious inflammation of the lungs, and he was pronounced unable to live more than a few months even in South Africa.
 However he did not heed the warning and in 1902 he passed on.

 Prior to his death, Rhodes had requested that he be honoured by being buried in Matopos and rename the place to Worlds View.
 Rhodes was not aware that the place was regarded as sacred by the Ndebele.
 They referred to the mountain as ‘Malindidzimu’ which means ‘dwelling place of the generous spirits’.
 Rhodes was buried at Matobo National Park.
 Cecil Rhode's Burial Place

 - , Cecil John Rhodes, "South African History Online", published:24 Jun 2009, retrieved:4 Jul 2014"

 - , Cecil Rhodes, retrieved:4 Jul 2014"